Improved Fine-Tuning by Better Leveraging Pre-Training Data: Main Results

 where $\bC_{i,j}$ is the distance between $\a_i$ and $\bbe_j$; $\bP$ is the transportation matrix solved by the generalized Sinkhorn iteration; $\tau_1$ and $\tau_2$ determine the constraint on the reconstruction loss of pre-training and target density measures; $KL(\cdot,\cdot)$ and $h(\cdot)$ are Kullback-Leibler divergence and entropy function.
 Note that as a result of unbalanced total masses, we cannot perfectly reconstruct pre-training and target measures at the same time.
 Using this property, we can create a similarity ranking effect in the $\bP\bwan$ vector by using a large value for $\tau_2$ but a small value for $\tau_1$. $\bP\bwan$ is the density measure of pre-training data and $\bP^T\bwan$ is the measure for target data.
 Since we want all classes of the target data to be covered, a large $\tau_2$ is needed; while we need to select a subset of classes, $\tau_1$ should be small to relax the constraint.
 Thus, a large $[\bP\bwan]_j$ indicates a high similarity of class-$j$ of pre-training data to the target data.
 Finally by ranking the elements in $\bP\bwan$ and selecting top-K classes, we obtain the selected classes for a target data set.
-Fig.~\ref{fig:UOT_fig} visualizes the UOT selection and the similarity vector given by UOT on the CUB data set. \paragraph{Gradient computation} Before ending this subsection, we demonstrate how the gradient combination (\ref{eqn:gradient}) is computed in the experiment of this work.
-In the case where pre-training data has labels, we add two classification heads on top of the network backbone.
-One classification head has $K_f$-dim output to predict the target data and the other has $K_g$-dim output to predict the pre-training data.
-The optimization objective for the labeled case is
+Fig.~\ref{fig:UOT_fig} visualizes the UOT selection and the similarity vector given by UOT on the CUB data set.